syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 **WordWrap margin customization**

-WordWrap margin can be enabled or disabled using the `WordWrapMarginVisible` property of EditControl.
+WordWrap margin can be enabled or disabled using the `WordWrapMarginVisible` property in EditControl.
 Its default value is `false`.
 WordWrap margin of the EditControl can be set and customized by using the below given properties.

 <table>
 <tr>